Sprigs of purslane and lambsquarters scattered on a wooden table.

 Patti Kameya was born on Tongva land before it became “the OC.”
 She writes, forages wild plants, and treats historical amnesia in the Dakota homeland of Saint Paul, Minnesota.

-Patti Kameya is a fiscal year 2022 recipient of a Creative Support for Individuals grant from the Minnesota State Arts Board.
-This activity is made possible by the voters of Minnesota through a grant from the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund.
+Patti Kameya is a fiscal year 2025 recipient of a Creative Individuals grant from the Minnesota State Arts Board.
+This activity is made possible by the voters of Minnesota through a grant from the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund; and by a grant from the National Endowment for the Arts.